JTripple7s/CS446-WildfireRisk-Final/README.md

 A cloud-native, geospatial interface designed to monitor real-time active fire events and predict regional wildfire risk using machine learning.

-This project is built with a **Dual-Mode Adapter Architecture**, enabling it to run either as a fully serverless system on **Google Cloud Platform (GCP)** or as a **fully offline, containerized local system**—making it highly portable for development, demonstrations, and interviews.
+This project is built with a **Dual-Mode Adapter Architecture**, enabling it to run either as a fully serverless system on **Google Cloud Platform (GCP)** or as a **fully offline, containerized local system**—making it highly portable for development.

 ---